-- It is recommended that work not be done before a property is listed on the Spokane Register or reviewed first by the Landmarks Commission. - Improvements must be consistent with the historic character of the building, and meet the Secretary of the Interior's Standards for Rehabilitation. - A Certificate of Appropriateness should be issued before work is started. - In order for a historic property to be eligible for special valuation, it must have been substantially rehabilitated (25% of the assessed improvement value; (visit the Spokane County Assessor's website for more information) within 24 months prior to the date of application. - The property must be maintained in good condition as long as the special valuation is in effect. - Applications may be submitted at any time; however, the deadline is October 1 when special valuation is desired for two years following approval.
+- It is recommended that work not be done before a property is listed on the Spokane Register or reviewed first by the Landmarks Commission. - Improvements must be consistent with the historic character of the building, and meet the Secretary of the Interior's Standards for Rehabilitation. - A Certificate of Appropriateness should be issued before work is started (if possible). - In order for a historic property to be eligible for special valuation, it must have been substantially rehabilitated (25% of the assessed improvement value at the beginning of the two year period); within 24 months prior to the date of application. - The property must be maintained in good condition as long as the special valuation is in effect - Applications may be submitted at any time; however, the deadline is October 1 when special valuation is desired for two years following approval.
 Reduction in property taxes appears two years after special valuation approval and applies until the year following the ten-year period of special valuation.
+If an application is made in April of 2023, the first reduction in taxes will be seen in 2025.

-• Property owners who receive special valuation for a rehabilitation project may also apply for the Federal Investment Tax Credits for the same project.
+Property owners who receive special valuation for a rehabilitation project may also apply for the Federal Investment Tax Credits for the same project (incomeproducing/commercial properties only).